 The Group is a commercially driven organisation and tax planning is undertaken as part of the Group’s strategic planning.
+The Group has a low appetite towards tax risk.
 Where alternative courses of action to achieve a strategic objective are available, those which reduce tax liabilities will only be adopted if they comply with the spirit, as well as the letter, of the law.
 External advice is obtained to ensure that this is the case.

 The UK tax legislation often incorporates tax incentives, credits or exemptions for commercial business activity.
 Where the Group qualifies for such incentives, the Group claims them where this is in line with the commercial objectives of the Group.
 In the event that there is any uncertainty about the availability of such incentives, the Group will take professional advice and/or engage with HM Revenue & Customs to confirm the correct tax treatment.